0xDBFB7/ionprinter/documents/log/construction.md

 Performance was initially poor; some ~1 second per MG cycle.
 However, the unigrid implementation wasn't breaking up work units properly, so counterintuitively coarser meshes took far longer.

+It's the second part, applying the correction, that's consuming all the compute power.
+It's also not the branch section.